 Kerry O’Keeffe – Expected To Be The Next Big Leg-Spinning Star in 1970’s

-Since 1972 England had not seen a player hand a green Australian Capitan umpire and dismisses a Test batsman with a leg-break unless they happened to be at Headingley one day when Ian Chappell, as a last-change bowler, landed his only wicket among the 75 the Australians took in the four Tests of 1975.
+Since 1972, England had not seen a player hand a green Australian Capitan umpire and dismiss a Test batsman with a leg break unless they happened to be at Headingly one day when Ian Chappell, as a last-change bowler, landed his only wicket among the 75 the Australians took in the four Tests of 1975.

-You’d have to be in the late fifties or older to remember a pre-war tour, in 1934, on which leg-spinners Bill O’Reilly and Clarrie Grimmett shared 53 wickets in five Tests.
+You’d have to be in the late fifties or older to remember a pre-war tour in 1934, on which leg-spinners Bill O’Reilly and Clarrie Grimmett shared 53 wickets in five Tests.
 Captain W.M.
-Woodfull mostly used them in teasing tandem, Clarrie Grimmett into the wind.
+Woodfull mostly used them in teasing tandem with Clarrie Grimmett into the wind.
 Kerry James O’Keeffe was born on November 25, 1949, three years after a knee injury ended O’Reilly’s career at 144 wickets in 27 Tests.

-Without having seen ‘Tiger’ bowl, he developed a googly action, at an above-average pace for leg-spinners.
-As a fifth-year pupil of Marist Brothers, Kogarah, O’Keeffe had instant success with five wickets in his first bowl for St George in Sydney first-grade cricket.
+Without having seen ‘Tiger’ bowl, he developed a googly action at an above-average pace for leg spinners.
+As a fifth-year pupil of Marist Brothers, Kogarah, O’Keeffe had instant success, taking five wickets in his first bowl for St George in Sydney first-grade cricket.
 This club’s honor boards enshrine the deeds of O’Reilly, Bradman, Lindwall, Morris, and Norman O’Neill.
-After touring India with the Australian Schoolboys at 17 he was chosen for New South Wales Colts.
+After touring India with the Australian Schoolboys at 17, he was chosen for the New South Wales Colts.

-The main difference noted by O’Reilly (whose bowling strategy was based on the leg break) was that Kerry launched a larger quota of top spinners and wrong ones, besides an infrequent old-style off-break.
-Note wide turner of the ball with his unorthodox grip, O’Keeffe has chiefly earned his wickets by nagging accuracy at a trajectory dissuading even nimble batsmen from coming down the track.
+The main difference noted by Bill O’Reilly (whose bowling strategy was based on the leg break) was that Kerry launched a larger quota of top spinners and wrong ones, besides an infrequent old-style off-break.
+Note the wide turn of the ball with his unorthodox grip.
+O’Keeffe has chiefly earned his wickets by nagging accuracy at a trajectory that dissuades even nimble batsmen from coming down the track.

-Kerry O’Keeffe height, 6 ft 1 in, aids the bounce which supplements his spin.
+Kerry O’Keeffe’s height of 6 feet 1 inch aids the bounce, which supplements his spin.
 In his first Test at 21, two nasty surprises were bouncers from Peter Lever and John Snow bruising his chest, and a couple of Englishmen questioning his off-break as a suspected chuck.
 No more was heard of that in his matches before umpires in four countries.
 Omission from the 1972 tour of England rocked him to the heels.
-Though his wickets for Somerset in 1971–72 included 7 for 38 against Sussex many doubted whether two county seasons benefited his bowling.
+Though his wickets for Somerset in 1971–72 included 7 for 38 against Sussex, many doubted whether two county seasons benefited his bowling.

-Kerry O’Keeffe approach, delivery position, and too-overhead angle of his hand all urged the ball inward to right-handers.
+Kerry O’Keeffe’s approach, delivery position, and too-overhead angle of his hand all urged the ball inward to right-handers.
 As if peeved, his leg-spinner went into hiding.
-In helping Australia win a Trinidad Test in 1973 his bowling came off like quick off-breaks.
-But Australia often had off-spinner Ashley Mallett as the sole spinner (125 wickets in 35 Tests) and there was keen rivalry between Kerry and South Australian leg-spinner Terry Jenner.
-After both toured West Indies in Mallett’s absence the selectors preferred Jenner against Mike Denness’s Englishmen in 1974–75.
+In helping Australia win a Trinidad Test in 1973, his bowling came off like quick off-breaks.
+But Australia often had off-spinner Ashley Mallett as the sole spinner (125 wickets in 35 Tests), and there was keen rivalry between Kerry and South Australian leg-spinner Terry Jenner.
+After both toured the West Indies in Mallett’s absence, the selectors preferred Jenner against Mike Denness’s Englishmen in 1974–75.

 The name O’Keeffe was missing from the Australian XI for two disconsolate years.
-Two changes have earned O’Keeffe exclusive rights at last as Australia’s leg-spinner: adjustment of the angle of his delivery is matched by less worry about his game.
-Habits had crept in unnoticed until he saw a film of his bowling.
-He worked on corrections at practice until at last, he felt game to use his remodeled delivery in matches.
+Two changes have earned O’Keeffe exclusive rights at last as Australia’s leg-spinner.
+His delivery angle has been adjusted, and he is also less concerned about his game.
+His habits had crept in unnoticed until he saw a film of his bowling.
+He worked on corrections at practice until, at last, he felt it was time to use his remodeled delivery in matches.
 Wooed out of hiding, his leg-spinner brought the largest quota of his 68 wickets in 14 matches last season in Australia and New Zealand.

 Only Dennis Lillee took more.
-Against Pakistan in Adelaide after Jeff Thomson’sshoulder injury O’Keeffe and Lillee bowled 65 of one day’s 84 eight-ball overs.
-A more relaxed and successful O’Keeffe had 50 wickets in 21 Tests before selection to tour England this year expunged the last smudge of his dismay in 1972.
-Welcoming Kerry’s statement about less worrying, ex-captain Ian Chappell joked about a halt to silver threads among the blond.
+Against Pakistan in Adelaide, after Jeff Thomson’sshoulder injury, O’Keeffe and Lillee bowled 65 of one day’s 84 eight-ball overs.
+A more relaxed and successful O’Keeffe had 50 wickets in 21 Tests before his selection to tour England this year expunged the last smudge of his dismay in 1972.
+Welcoming Kerry’s statement about less worrying, ex-captain Ian Chappell joked about a halt to silver threads among the blonds.

 Kerry O’Keeffe hit the stumps of his third victim, Underwood.
-A chafed finger handicapped him in this Test but neither he nor left-hander Ray Bright could extract much turn from the Old Trafford track except when the ball landed in boot marks.
-On the last day, Kerry switched to around-the-wicket, seeking roughened spots, and was rewarded when Brearley’s cover drive flew to Walters.
+A chafed finger handicapped him in this test, but neither he nor left-hander Ray Bright could extract much turn from the Old Trafford track except when the ball landed in boot marks.
+On the last day, Kerry switched to around-the-wicket, seeking roughened spots, and was rewarded when Mike Brearley cover drive flew to Doug Walters.